Last Updated on October 25, 2021 by

 NFC

 NFC is one of the two conferences of the National Football League, which was established in 1970.
-At its beginning, only 16 teams participate in the conference and they are subdivided into four divisions.
+At its beginning, only 16 teams participated in the conference and they are subdivided into four divisions.
 San Francisco 49ers, Los Angeles Rams, Arizona Cardinals, and Seattle Seahawks are the teams representing the west division.
 Washington Redskins, Dallas Cowboys, Philadelphia Eagles, and New York Giants represent the east division.
 Carolina Panthers, New Orleans Saints, Tampa Bay Buccaneers, and Atlanta Falcon represent the south division.
 And lastly, the team that represents the north division are Green Bay Packers, New York Giants, Chicago Bears, and Detroit Lions.

 AFC